DanielK0707/coursera_bootstrap/gitcommands.md

 git config - ?
-git remote add origin (repository url) - add the remote online repository git status - show pending changes made local but not on git yet git add + file name - add the file to git git add . - add all files of your current folder git commit -m "something" - confirm the made changes to git and include a message git push - upload the changed file to git
+git remote add origin (repository url) - add the remote online repository git status - show pending changes made local but not on git yet git add <filename> - add the file to git git add . - add all files of your current folder git commit -m "something" - confirm the made changes to git and include a message git push - upload the changed file to git